markgat/pandas/README.md

 4) To shutdown, select "Quit" on Jupyter directory webpage.
 ## Data Preview
 ### Source Data: Schools
-CSV record of 15 schools listing its ID, name, whether it is a district or charter school, the size/population of the institute, and overall budget.
+CSV record of 15 schools listing their ID, name, whether it is a district or charter school, the size/population of the institute, and overall budget.

 ![Schools](Images/schools.png)
 ### Source Data: Students